morosebose/countries_data/README.md

-# Countries Database
+# Tour de World

 This project uses the [REST Countries](https://restcountries.com/) API to create a database of all the countries around the world.
 The database is linked to a GUI front-end that allows users to select how they want to view the data of the countries.
 The users can also choose if they want to view the countries worldwide or by any of the 7 continents.
 For example, the user can choose to compare the top five countries by population in Europe, or any nine countries in worldwide by area.
 Or the user can choose four specific countries in south America to view general information about them.

 General information for each country includes:

 - Common name, e.g., Suriname
 - Official name, e.g.,  Republic of Suriname
 - Capital
 - Area in square kilometers
 - Population
 - Currency
+- Official languages
-- Continent, etc.
+- Continent

-## Skills
+## Code Features

 - Web access, API call, JSON
 - Database CRUD using SQLite
-- Display data with matplotlib
+- Data display with matplotlib
 - GUI front end with Tkinter

 ## Program Files